Thermal destruction of the lesion “in situ”

 Brief duration of treatment (few minutes)

 No signs or scars on the body

 No or reduced post-op pain

 What is it?

-ECHOLASER Therapy is a micro-invasive percutaneous procedure that uses the laser light transmitted by the applicators (optical fibres) for a few minutes.
+ECHOLASER Thermal Ablation is a micro-invasive percutaneous procedure that uses the laser light transmitted by the applicators (optical fibres) for a few minutes.
 This heats the targeted tissue and causes irreversible “in situ” damage, therefore with no need to remove it.

 This is all thanks to the combined action of an encrease of the local temperature and exposure time.
 The interaction of the laser radiation with a 1064nm wavelength (within the range of the therapeutic window) provided by ECHOLASER is excellent, offering low radiation absorption and excellent light penetration.
 The laser light is conveyed by the source to the tissues through extremely flexible quartz optical fibres with a small diameter (300 micron) and a flat tip, which are inserted percutaneously with fine needles (21 Gauge).

 ECHOLASER therefore introduces the concept of micro-invasiveness thanks to the use of very small gauge applicators (<0.8mm), which makes this the best approach in non-traumatic terms.
 It also introduces the concept of multi-applicator approach offering the chance of treating lesions with a far wider size range.